lart-bangor/research-assistant/docs/source/users/research-task-lsbqe.rst

       Customizing inside your LSBQe file.

 It is not mandatory to include English as one of the languages on your LSBQe version.
-For example, if you require an LSBQe version to study Ulster Scots and Irish in Northern Ireland, you would call the file :file:`[ScoGle_Eng_GB]` and apply the relevant changes in Figure 22 and Figure 23.
+For example, if you require an LSBQe version to study Ulster Scots and Irish in Northern Ireland, you would call the file :file:`[ScoGle_Eng_GB]` and apply the relevant changes in Figure ///// and Figure /////.

+..
+22 and 23

-Additionally, in order to change the default **"English"** in the LSBQe, you would have to search **“MajorityLanguage”** and change each instance of "English" to "Ulster Scots"
+Additionally, in order to change the default **"English"** in the LSBQe, you would have to search :code:`MajorityLanguage` and change each instance of "English" to "Ulster Scots"
 **(see Figure ////)**

 .. figure:: figures/lsbqe-customizing-both-languages.png